 Family-members or relatives

-You can also apply for a residence permit for your family-members or relatives.
+MSM can advise you the right contact to apply for the residence permit for your family-members or relatives, but is only ever responsible for you.
+You are responsible for the legal residence of your family-members or relatives.
 For more information, see the IND publication ‘Enabling a family-member or relative to come to the Netherlands’.
-MSM, can, however only assist you with permits and visa for study purposes.

 Other visa and residence permit types (also for family-members)